 Now, throw a random number [0.0,1.0) and pick the element that is between those results.

 Bingo!
 Problem solved!
 Over time, under-valued contributors will get moved upward -- no positive reinforcement loops!
+[Edit: I need to re-write this for integer values and where items can't be selected more than once.]
 (Algorithm licensed: CC-BY-NC, CreativeCommons

 Just throw a random integer [0,25] (in this case) and pick the element that is between the result and not worry about rounding.